IsAvaible/dart-webuntis/README.md

 // You can modify the maximum amount of requests stored in cache and the dispose time in minutes, to alter the cache behaviour mySession.cacheDisposeTime = 60; // Cached values will now stay available for 60 minutes
 ```
-You want to programm a timetable app?
-These methods might be usefull.
+You want to program a timetable app?
+These methods might be useful.
 ```dart
 // Get a timegrid that specifies the period time spans for each day Timegrid myTimegrid = await mySession.getTimegrid();